QuentinRa/blog.quentinra.dev/operating-systems/networking/others/random/glpi.md

 <div class="row row-cols-lg-2"><div>

+#### GLPI Exploitation — Weak Credentials

+We may get a foothold if default credentials were not changed.

+🛡️ Use strong passwords and disable default accounts.

 #### GLPI Exploitation — .htaccess failure

 By default, `.htaccess` are ignored by Apache unless `AllowOverride` is specified.
 This can lead to multiple security issues.